aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/xml-maps/find-the-root-element-name-of-xml-map/_index.md

 ## **Possible Usage Scenarios**

-You can find the *Root Element Name of Xml Map* using Aspose.Cells with [**XmlMap.GetRootElementName()**](https://reference.aspose.com/cells/cpp/aspose.cells/xmlmap/getrootelementname/) property.
+You can find the *Root Element Name of XML Map* using Aspose.Cells with the [**XmlMap.GetRootElementName()**](https://reference.aspose.com/cells/cpp/aspose.cells/xmlmap/getrootelementname/) property.
 The following screenshot shows the root element name of the XML Map in Microsoft Excel.

 ![todo:image_alt_text](find-the-root-element-name-of-xml-map_1.png)

 ## **Sample Code**

-The following sample code loads the [sample Excel file](55541789.xlsx) and accesses the first XML Map and prints its [**XmlMap.GetRootElementName()**](https://reference.aspose.com/cells/cpp/aspose.cells/xmlmap/getrootelementname/) property.
+The following sample code loads the [sample Excel file](55541789.xlsx), accesses the first XML Map, and prints its root element name using the [**XmlMap.GetRootElementName()**](https://reference.aspose.com/cells/cpp/aspose.cells/xmlmap/getrootelementname/) property.
 Please see the console output of the sample code given below.

 ```c++
 #include <iostream>